 Cost of Recessed Light Installation

 Installing your own recessed lights will be much less expensive than hiring an electrician.
-An electrician will charge around $200 to $300 per light.
-But since most recessed lights are installed in multiples, the overall cost will be $1,000 to $1,500 for five lights and $2,000 to $3,000 for ten lights.
+An electrician will charge around $200 to $500 per installed light.
+But since most recessed lights are installed in multiples, the overall cost may run you up to $3,000 for six lights.

 Codes and Permits